Sumshi/simple_shell/README.md

 				SIMPLE SHELL
 The C-shell is a re-invention of the wheel.
 It is based on the Thompson and Bourne shells and works in an almost simmilar manner.

+Its usage is simmillar to the normal terminal and works, although not effectively for now but in a more simmilar way.

 			Usage:
  1. fork the Repo.